 I like to backup my Nextcloud calendars and addressbooks as *.ics/*.vcf files, because it is very easy to restore: just import the backed up *.ics/*.vcf file to the server or a client and the accidentally deleted data is back online.

 calcardbackup downloads all available calendars/addressbooks from a Nextcloud instance as .ics/.vcf files.
 All downloaded files are then compressed to a single file with the current date in the filename.

 calcardbackup is compatible with all currently released Nextcloud versions (and ownCloud >= 5.0) and has been tested under Debian, Ubuntu, FreeBSD, SunOS and Darwin.
 Shell access to the server is needed.
-But with the help of the included calcardbackup-wrapper.php it possibly can also be used in shared hosting environments without shell access.
+But with the help of the included calcardbackup-wrapper.php there is possibly a way to run calcardbackup as well as Nextclouds occ command in shared hosting environments without shell access.